 Milk thistle seeds are a high source of the antioxidant flavonoid called Silymarin.
 Silymarin is the main flavonoid that gives milk thistle its life-saving abilities.

 So now the trick was to find which supplement to use.
-It didn’t take long as I searched Amazon.com for the highest rated milk thistle product from a reputable company, and Jarrows Milk Thistle extract is what I choose.
+It didn’t take long as I searched Amazon.com for the highest rated milk thistle product from a reputable company and Jarrows Milk Thistle extract is what I choose.
+I also sell Organic Milk Thistle Root in vegan pills on my website here.
 I didn’t take the recommended dosage, but I took double the recommended amount.
 Believe it or not on the 3rd day my ankle swelling disappeared.
 My energy started to come back by the end of the week and I just started to feel a sense of well being.
 After a month of taking the milk thistle I tried taking Iron, copper and transdermal magnesium, thankfully I was now no longer experiencing the horrible symptoms I used to when taking these supplements.
 I also started to notice the hard to go fat starting to melt off, especially around the waist.

 Being freed from all of those liver toxicity symptoms feels great.
 I was so accustomed to not feeling well because of the liver toxicity, that it took me a short while of adjustment to become accustomed to feeling healthy and great.